santekotturi/ionic-auto-webinspector/README.md

 You need to change a single variable in the script, what your initial view name is.

+Open `/scripts/deploy-webinspector-on-device.applescript`

-On line 9:
+On line 9 you'll see:

 `set initial_view to "Home"`

 Where `initial_view` should be the initial page your app bootstraps.
-For ionic2/3 starters, this is `"Home"`.
+For ionic2/3 starter apps, this is `"Home"`.
 For all ionic-v1 apps, yours will *always* be `"index.html"`.

-If you're not sure what yours is, launch your app in Xcode as you normally would.
+**If you're not sure what yours is**, launch your app in Xcode as you normally would.
 Then go to Develop > Simulator and you'll see what your initial view name is:

 ![Screenshot 1](/readme_imgs/screenshot1.png?raw=true "How to find your initial view name")

+If yours doesnt say  `"Home"`, change it line 9 to whatever yours is.

+If you don't want to run on a device, skip to Step 2.

 #### Device: